BYTESHAUS/read-write/README+/pencraft/README+/essays/README+/bool/take_zero-index.md

 🚧 PLACEHOLDER 🚧

+> ### I must declare my inclination to the 1-based indices and prejustice of 0-based as a bug source.

 REAL BUG when cross-referencing language modules (e.g., C# to Basic).

 // NOTE: `1` is the `default` for Basic, which can be changed